soumitag/SLIDE/README.md

 # Systems-Level Interactive Data Exploration (SLIDE)
 ## User-driven Visualization of Large-scale -omics Data on a Web-browser

 **SLIDE** is a tool for customized visualization and interactive exploration of high throughput quantitative -omics data.
-It can be used for intuitive and fast visualization as well as real-time exploration of the data.
+SLIDE can organize and visualize quantitative -omics data in expression based heatmaps on a standard web browser.
+It allows users to interactively navigate through the heatmaps and create sub-analyses of selected feature sets.
+It can be used to visualize the data at different levels of granularity through multiple simultaneous views.

 ## Resources